Julius Eastman: The Holy Presence

 Instagram / Website

-Woods serves on the cello and chamber music faculty of the Thornton School of Music at USC.
+Woods was appointed to the Robert Mann Chair in Strings and Chamber Music in 2024 and serves on the artist faculty of the Music Academy of the West each summer.
 He holds degrees from Brooklyn College, Musik Akademie der Stadt Basel, and a PhD from the University of Huddersfield.
-Seth Parker Woods is a Pirastro Artist.

 Julius Eastman (1940–1990) was a composer, conductor, singer, pianist, and choreographer.
 A singular figure in New York City’s downtown scene of the 1970s and ’80s, he performed at Lincoln Center with Pierre Boulez and the New York Philharmonic and recorded music by Arthur Russell, Morton Feldman, Peter Maxwell Davies, and Meredith Monk.
 “What I am trying to achieve is to be what I am to the fullest,” he said in 1976.
 “Black to the fullest, a musician to the fullest, a homosexual to the fullest.”